-Etre et Durer – Plyometric Training
+Etre et Durer – Plyometric Training in Parkour

 Your toes hang off the edge of the last brick as you take in a measured breath and then step out into space.
 You drop, enjoying the momentary freedom of airtime before bracing yourself for the compression of the precision landing.
 The uncompromising concrete is met, joint at a time, as ankles, knees and hips absorb the shock, storing up the potential energy like a coiled spring.
 Fractions of a second later the spring releases and you are launched forward and upwards, your centre of gravity shifting to allow your feet to arrive at the opposite wall fractionally before your hands clutch its rough surface…

 Even this somewhat laboured description of a Drop Precision to Cat/Arm Jump does not do justice to the interplay of biomechanical forces at work as a traceur executes his or her discipline.

 Without doubt, Parkour demands a high level of functional fitness.
 The traceur who wants to avoid injury must have flexibility, mobility, aerobic endurance and raw explosive power.
 These qualities are hard earned and there are no short cuts – as Blane infers in his excellent article ‘Dilution’, the ego-driven desire to emulate the spectacular feats focused upon by the media is perhaps the greatest threat facing the newcomer to our discipline.
 ‘Further’, ‘higher’, ‘harder’ has a price if ‘sooner’ is also thrown into the mix!
 The Parkour community is awash with athletes who are well conditioned in parallel interests such as martial arts, team sports or even dance and gymnastics but are unprepared for the unique physical demands of Parkour.